ysycloud/cmFSM/README.md

 			0: equality; 1: single; 2: increment; 3: circle; 4：dynamic
 		-t --thread: the number of threads in per process_num[default:1].
-		-m --micthread: the number of threads in per mic[default:0 not use mic] input/output options:
+		-m --micthread: the number of threads in per mic[default:0 not use mic] -b --bindmic: the number of mics bind to one process[default:1] input/output options:
 		-i --input: input file of graph set information.
 		-o --output: the output file of frequent subgraph results.